Shaista Khan: Conquest of Chittagong

 Upon his arrival in Bengal, Shaista Khan was faced with putting down the Arakanese pirates.
 He began by rebuilding the Mughal navy, increasing its Bengal fleet to 300 battle-ready ships within a year.
-He also made strenuous diplomatic efforts to win the support of the Dutch East India Company as well as Portugal, which was supporting Arakan with resources and troops.
-With active Dutch military support, Shaista Khan led Mughal forces on an assault on the island of Sandwip, which lay in Arakanese control.
+He made diplomatic efforts to gain the support of the Dutch East India Company as well as Portugal, With the direct support of the Dutch army, Shaista Khan led the Mughals in an attack on the Arakanese-held Sandwip under the command of Ibn Husain, which lay in Arakanese control.
+The previous Siege of Hooghly by Shaishta Khan were considered by Saugata Bhaduri, professor from Jawaharlal Nehru University, as an attempt by the empire to threaten the Portuguese settlers in Bengal to assist them in conquest of Chittagong.

 Mughal forces succeeded in capturing the island in November 1665.

 Shaista Khan gained a considerable advantage when a conflict erupted between the Arakanese and the Portuguese.
 The Portuguese, led by Captain Moor, set fire to Arakanese fleets and fled to Bhulua where Thanadar Farhad Khan gave them refuge.
 Farhad then sent them off to Shaista.
 By promptly offering protection and support, Shaista secured the aid of the Portuguese against the Arakanese.

 In December 1665, Shaista Khan launched a major military campaign against Chittagong, which was the mainstay of the Arakanese kingdom.
 The imperial fleet consisted of 288 vessels of their own and about 40 vessels of the Firingis (Portuguese) as auxiliaries.
 Ibn Hussain, Shaista Khan's admiral, was asked to lead the navy, while the subahdar himself took up the responsibility of supplying provisions for the campaign.
 He also ordered Farhad Khan and Mir Murtaza to take the land route.
 The overall command was given to Buzurg Ummed Khan, a son of Shaista Khan.
 The Mughals and the Portuguese held sway in the following naval battle.
 The conquered territory to the western bank of Kashyapnadi (Kaladan river) was placed under direct imperial administration.
 The name of Chittagong was changed to Islamabad and it became the headquarters of a Mughal faujdar.
 Khan also re-asserted Mughal control over Cooch Behar and Kamarupa.

-Upon his victory against the Arakanese, he ordered the release of thousands of Bengali peasants being held captive by the Arakanese forces.

 Personal life

-Khan became father of a son on 12 November 1682.
+According to Shaista Khan's vasiat-nama (a document registered before his death) that he had seven sons and five daughters.
+Among his daughters were Iran Dukht Begum known as Bibi Pari, Turan Dukht Begum known as Bibi Biban and Shamshad Banu Begum.
+One of his daughters was married to Ruhullah Khan, son of Khalilullah Khan of Yazd in 1660.
+Another daughter was married in 1678 to Zulfiqar Khan Nusrat Jung, son of Asad Khan and Mihr-un-Nissa Begum, daughter of Asaf Khan.
+Another daughter was married to Itiqad Khan and died in 1688.